Alausí: History

-During the Spanish conquest of Ecuador, the city was named by Sebastián de Belalcázar as San Pedro de Alausí, in honor of the indigenous community the Lausies and giving the city the name of the saint of the day, coinciding with the founding of the city of Quito.
-Later the founding of the city was legalized by Benálcazar with the name "Alausí".
+During the Spanish conquest of Ecuador, the city was named by Sebastián de Belalcázar as San Pedro de Alausí, giving the city the name of the saint of the day, coinciding with the founding of the city of Quito.
+Later, the founding of the city was legalized by Benálcazar with the name "Alausí".
 After the creation of the Government of Quito, Alausí formed part of that province as a lesser political and administrative entity.

 In 1810, when Quito launched its movement for independence, Alausí recognized the new government and named Captain José Antonio Pontón as its voice and member of the Junta.
 When the first assembly of the free towns took place in 1811, Captain José Antonio Pontón served as Representative for the Province of Alausí, in which capacity he signed the Carta de Estado de Quito in 1812.
 In recognition of its patriotism, fidelity, and honor of its inhabitants, the Bishop Cuero y Caicedo resolved that the town's political and administrative status be raised to "Villa".